 From schools and large office buildings, to the shop around the corner, commercial buildings can be improved to be more energy efficient.
 Check out our section devoted to commercial and institutional buildings and start saving money at your business.

-Energy use in virtually any Florida building can be cost-effectively reduced by at least 15-30%, saving owners thousands of dollars over the life of their buildings.
-With skill, building energy use can be reduced by as much as 60-75% if the most efficient technologies are employed in new buildings or where existing buildings are very inefficient.
+Energy use in most Florida buildings can be cost-effectively reduced by at least 15-30%, saving owners thousands of dollars over the life of their buildings.
+With skill, building energy use can be reduced by as much as 50% if the most efficient technologies are employed in new buildings or where existing buildings are very inefficient.

 Total annual electric and gas energy use typically falls into four categories: heating and cooling, water heating, kitchen laundry, and lighting and plug-ins.
 Utility bill costs the average Florida homeowner five percent of their total annual after-tax income.
 Floridians are currently paying about 12 cents per kilowatt hour (kWh) for electricity.
 Without close monitoring, electrical use can easily push utility costs over $150 per month.